alemarco96/DECAF/README.md

 ## Components Implemented

-DECAF comes with several components already available out-of-the-box.
+DECAF comes with several components already available out of the box.

 ### CorpusParser

 - `MSMARCOv1`

   It allows for parsing passages contained within MS-MARCO version 1.
-There is also support for duplicates removal, by providing an additional textual file.
+There is also support for duplicate removal, by providing an additional textual file.
 Each line must use the `<KEEP ID>:<DUPLICATE 1 ID>,<DUPLICATE 2 ID>,...\n` format, so all documents whose ID appears as a duplicate are discarded.